 When the Office of Academic Affairs has received the formal charge from the faculty member, the academic honesty officer will schedule a meeting with the student and discuss both the charge and the evidence.
 If the academic honesty officer concurs that the student has committed the offense, he or she shall inform the student of the penalty in writing.

 When the first offense is related to an academic assignment -- as in the cases of plagiarism, cheating and submitting the same paper twice without permission -- the minimum penalty for the first offense shall be a zero for the work in question.
 The maximum penalty shall be failure in the course or courses concerned.

 When the first offense is directly related to academic conduct but not to a specific assignment -- as in the case of forging a signature -- an appropriate penalty will be determined by the academic honesty officer.

 In either case, any additional offenses which have not yet been reported and evaluated may be brought up at that time by the student for simultaneous evaluation.
 Penalties for these additional violations will not be more severe than those for a first offense.

 If a student has been previously found guilty of academic dishonesty, any subsequent finding of academic dishonesty shall result in failure for any course directly concerned and also in suspension from the College for a term determined by the academic honesty officer.

-The student charged may ask for a review of the academic honesty officer's decision upon which it was based, or the penalty within two weeks after the student has been notified of the decision and penalty.
-The Executive Vice President and Provost, the chair of the division concerned, and a faculty member nominated by the student shall constitute the Review Board.
+The student charged may ask for a review of the academic honesty officer's decision, the evidence upon which it was based, or the penalty within two weeks after the student has been notified of the decision and penalty.
+The Chief Academic Officer, the chair of the division concerned, and a faculty member nominated by the student shall constitute the Review Board.
 The board's decision is final.

 Academic Honesty Agreement